pbv-public/partner-sdk-nodejs/README.md

 ### Video Editors

 Editors can tag themselves and friends in the video.
-They also have access to the video even if the video is private (to make uploaded by your partner account private by default, please email us).
+They also have access to the video even if the video is private (to make videos uploaded by your partner account private by default, please let us know via email).

 You can get the current list of editors on a video by using the `getVideoEditors()` method.
 Similarly, the `setVideoEditors()` method can be used to change the